 - 1.6 The neighbourhood area comprises the whole administrative area of Weston Beggard parish and lies approximately 8km north east of Hereford.
 The parish comprises of the two main settlements of Weston Beggard and Shucknall and has 4 farm complexes scattered throughout the parish.
 The main road in the Parish is the A4103 to the north of the parish links Shucknall up with Withington to the east and Yarkhill to the West. - 1.7 The neighbourhood area is sited within the Hereford HMA, an area known for its landscape and covers appropriately 371 hectares.
 Weston Beggard is the principal settlement within the The parish itself has no defined centre and has no facilities and industry have gone. - 1.8 The neighbourhood area boasts many natural features, including 9 Special Wildlife sites and 2 RIGS and 5 ancient woodlands.
-There are numerous built heritage assets, too, including numerous listed buildings, 2 Scheduled Monuments and non-designated assets. - The vision for the neighbourhood area in 2031 outline within the Reg14 Consultation Draft 1.9 Neighbourhood Plan (November 2015) is;
+There are numerous built heritage assets, too, including numerous listed buildings, 2 Scheduled Monuments and non-designated assets. - 1.9 The vision for Weston Beggard 2031 is;